 CI of amazing-ness made by Elenia @TDA :)

-I stood in front of the old, ramshackled stadium that served as the Puddlemere United headquarters.
+I stood in front of the old, ramshackle stadium that served as the headquarters of Puddlemere United.
 Needless to say it was a far cry from when I was keeper.
-Back then the paint wasn’t gray and peeling.
-And all the windows were still intact.
+Back then the paint wasn’t gray and peeling and all the windows were still intact.
 I entered through a side door that looked and felt like it was about to come off its hinges and walked down the familiar hallway towards the locker room.
 The stench of sweat got worse and worse the closer I got, and a haze of smoke drifted towards me.
-Obviously this endeavour was going to end well.
+Obviously this wasn't going to end well.
 But really, I had no choice.
-Believe me; I wouldn't be doing this if I had one.
+Believe me; I wouldn't have been doing this if I had one.

-I groped through the toxic cloud in an attempt to find the door handle, but all my fingers met was a little hole where it had obviously fallen off.
+I groped through the toxic cloud in an attempt to find the door handle, but instead my fingers fell upon a little hole where it had obviously fallen off.

-“Just give it a good shove,” a Scottish accent roared at me from the other side of the offending lump of wood.
+“Just give it a good shove,” came a voice with a thick Scottish accent from the other side of the offending lump of wood.
 I pressed my shoulder up against it, and tumbled through the doorframe, almost landing flat on my face in the process.
 I straightened my jacket and looked up to see six faces staring straight at me.
 They were obviously quite shocked.

-“What are you doing’ here,” the Scottish accent, which turned out to be emitting from a black-haired girl, who seemed to be on the wrong side of twenty five, and very short.
-She was mid-way through lacing up the most battered pair of Quidditch boots I had ever seen and was sitting on a bench that looked as if it hadn’t been sanded since 2002.
+“Who are you and what are you doing here?” the same Scottish accent demanded.
+The voice turned out to belong to a black-haired girl, who seemed to be on the wrong side of twenty five, and very short.
+She was mid-way through lacing up the most battered pair of Quidditch boots I had ever seen and was sitting on a bench that looked as if it hadn’t been sanded in years.
 The thing gave me splinters just looking at it.
 I cleared my throat.

-“Hello, my name is Oliver Wood, I am your new manager,” I finished with flair, deciding to strike the pose that Dumbledore had favoured when welcoming students to Hogwarts, arms spread wide as if about to hug someone, big smile plastered on my face.
+“Hello, my name is Oliver Wood, I am your new manager,” I announced, deciding to strike the pose that Dumbledore had favoured when welcoming students to Hogwarts, arms spread wide as if about to hug someone, big smile plastered on my face.
 They all just gawped at me, not blinking.
 I dropped my hands, but left the smile intact.

-“Is this some kind of joke,” I peered down the long, narrow room to where a big, burly man was waving a beaters bat at me.
+“Is this some kind of joke?”
+I peered down the long, narrow room to where a big, burly man was brandishing a beaters bat at me.
 In my experience, when big burly men are waving a bat at you, especially if they have a buzz-cut, you run.
-But unfortunately, that plan wasn’t going to work because, as mentioned earlier, I have no choice.
+But unfortunately, that plan wasn’t going to work because, as mentioned earlier, I had no choice

 “It’s not a joke,” I said in what I think was a calm and soothing voice.
 Anything to get him to put down the big stick.
 He didn’t look convinced.
 “Honestly,” I added.

 “I know why he’s here,” an American voice drawled.
 I looked to my right, to finally find the source of all the smoke.
-A male of undetermined, just about everything seeing as I couldn’t see his face with the toxic cloud swirling around it, was leaning back in an uncomfortable-looking wooden chair, feet propped up on the giant splinter death trap, with a lit cigarette in his hand.
+A male of undetermined...well, just about everything, since I couldn’t see his face because of the foul smelling cloud which was swirling around it, was leaning back in an uncomfortable-looking wooden chair, feet propped up on the giant splinter death trap, with a lit cigarette in his hand.

-This is where sweat began to break out on my forehead; I had been counting on them all being oblivious to my ‘little’ problem.
+This is when sweat began to break out on my forehead; I had been counting on them all being oblivious to my ‘little’ problem.

-“He’s bankrupt,” the American dropped the two remaining legs of the chair back onto the ground and leaned forward so I got a look at his face.
+“He’s bankrupt,” the American let the two remaining legs of the chair drop back onto the ground and leaned forward so I got a look at his face.
 I immediately didn’t like him.
-He had a smug face, the kind you immediately just wanted to punch.
+He had a smug face, the kind you immediately just wanted to punch upon seeing.
 His words hung in the air, like the stale smoke, until the black-haired girl spoke.

 “I read it in the Beetle just this morning!” he insisted.
-Luckily for me, the argument over whether I was bankrupt or not was interrupted by the sound of the door crashing open.
+Luckily for me, the argument over whether I was bankrupt or not was interrupted by the sound of the old door opening again.

-“I know!
-I’m sorry guys, it’s just-,” she was cut short by the others.
+“I know, I know!
+I’m so sorry guys, it’s just-,” she was cut short by the others.